box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 If your document signature requirements have a lot of options, you can pre-populate these from another data source and save the user time.
 Just remember that the user who owns these properties can always change them.

-The same way that after the document is signed you can extract the information from the sign request, which is useful if you need to tie information from the sign request back into your systems.
+After the document is signed you can extract the information from the signature request, which is useful if you need to tie information from the signature request back into your systems.